 Clubs like Glam and Contramano are a fantastic experience for getting a real bite into queer Porteño nightlife.
 Glam is a younger crowd and Contramano is more for bears and older men.
 Other gay clubs in Buenos Aires to check out include Amerika and the monthly Fiesta Puerca Plop parties.

 In terms of gay events in Buenos Aires, Pride is the main one in November as well as the Queer Tango Festival in November.
 Read more in our comprehensive gay travel guide to Buenos Aires.

 Two words: Mardi Gras.

 The biggest LGBTQ festival in Australia, which attracts hundreds and thousands of people from all over the world!
-Oxford Street comes alive with a shower of rainbow flags, streamers, glitter and elaborately dressed patrons.
-The festival is a symbol for how far the Australian nation has come in accepting its LGBTQ citizens.
+Oxford Street comes alive with a shower of rainbow flags, streamers, glitter, and elaborately dressed patrons.
+The festival is a symbol of how far the Australian nation has come in accepting its LGBTQ citizens.
 We're sure that if we were native Aussies, we too would be bursting with Pride!

-Sydney wasn't always the openminded, liberal mecca it was today.
-Like many other places, the LGBTQ community had to fight for their place.
+Sydney wasn't always the open-minded, liberal mecca it was today.
+Like many other places, the LGBTQ community had to fight for its place.
 In the late 1970s, they began demanding that their voices be heard through a number of protests.
 Today, the city has a thriving gay culture.
 On any given evening, there are plenty of queer parties, such as The Birdcage, which takes place in the iconic lesbian venue of Slyfox.

 For an alternative experience, Canned Fruit embraces its queerness.
 With an ethos to liberate and free all those who feel different, the club night is an open and accepting space for all!